-We are pleased to offer our students the opportunity to take part in the rewarding Duke of Edinburgh scheme.
+We are pleased to offer our students the opportunity to take part in the rewarding Duke of Edinburgh scheme, Bronze, Silver and Gold.

-For The Duke of Edinburgh’s Award to be universally recognised and widely adopted as the best programme for the personal development of young people.
+The Duke of Edinburgh’s Award is recognised and widely adopted as one of the best programme for the personal development of young people.

 The Award is a personal challenge and not a competition against others.
 Each participant’s programme is tailor-made to reflect the individual starting point, abilities and interests.